etan18/Obsidian-Notes/Computer Science/Low Level/systems design.md

 Computer systems is a sub-field of computer science that involves low-level implementations like the [[operating system]], [[compiler]], databases, and distributed systems.

+>[!tip] Occam's Razor
+>Occam's razor is a problem-solving principle, also called the principle of parsimony, that suggests the simplest explanation requiring the fewest assumptions is usually the best, or "shaves away" unnecessary complexity.

 Systems design deals with multiple interrelated and interacting parts.
 ### programming languages
 Not all programming languages are designed for writing systems software.
 Some properties of a good systems language include